What is guest screening?

 Guest screening is the process of proactively assessing the risk posed by each guest, through legal, non-discriminatory, and detailed checks.

 In the past, this was a heavily manual task, which involved a lot of time and a lot of effort in order to perform a comprehensive check.

 However, with the professionalization of the industry, there are now plenty of providers out there who offer processes that are automatic and can be built into your booking journey.

-The vacation and short-term rental industry is in hot demand, meaning Guest screening is becoming more and more crucial for Property Managers and Platforms alike.
+The vacation and short-term rental industry are in hot demand, meaning guest screening is becoming more and more crucial for property managers and platforms alike.

-This information will then be processed to determine whether the ID is stolen or fake and that the provided details match those on the ID.
+This information will then be processed to determine whether the ID is stolen or fake and whether the provided details match those on the ID.

-For an extra layer of protection, Operators may choose a screening provider that provides credit/debit card verification, to ensure that the Guest has enough funds to pay for the stay.
+For an extra layer of protection, property managers or OTAs may choose a screening provider that provides credit/debit card verification, to ensure that the guest has enough funds to pay for the stay.

 Having this function will help reduce problems such as chargebacks and protect your business further.